rahulen41/Cohort-Insights-API/README.md

 # Cohort Insights API
 Cohort Insights API designed using FastAPI, MongoDB, Redis and Docker.
-The purpose of this project is to accept documents, process their content asynchronously through a two-stage pipeline, and return generated insights such as summaries and tags.
-(FastAPI + MongoDB + Redis service for a two-stage simulated content pipeline)
+The purpose of this project is to accept documents, process their content asynchronously through a two-stage pipeline, and return generated insights such as summaries and tags (FastAPI + MongoDB + Redis service for a two-stage simulated content pipeline).

 ## Run
 ```bash